redhat-performance/jetlag/docs/deploy-bm-quickstart.md

 Assuming you received a scale lab allocation named `cloud99`, this guide will walk you through getting a bare-metal cluster up in your allocation.
 For purposes of the guide the systems in `cloud99` will be Supermicro 1029p.

+## Prerequisites

+Before you start with jetlag, there are a couple of things to be installed on the machine.
+These instructions are also on the [README](https://github.com/redhat-performance/jetlag#prerequisites).

+Good practice when you get your lab allocation is to copy your ssh pubkey to the bastion and start with jetlag from there.

 ## Clone Jetlag

 Clone jetlag on to your laptop and change to the jetlag directory